-The septic ejector pump helps remove solid waste from your home when plumbing fixtures like your sink drain your toilet are below the sewer line or septic tank’s grade.
+The septic ejector pump helps remove solid waste from your home when plumbing fixtures like your sink drain and your toilet are below the main sewer line or septic tank’s grade.
 If your home has at least one bathroom below the grade, you will have to have a septic ejector pump.
 If you do not, this will may lead to unwanted waste backing up inside the lines.
 If you are not sure and want to make certain that you need a pump, please talk to a licensed plumbing professional to make sure.

 The Basics of Septic Ejector Pumps

 The sump injector pump has a holding tank that is below ground.
-This tank is designed to hold the sump pump and catch the waste coming out of your sewer lines.
+This tank is designed to hold the sump pumps and catch the waste coming out of your sewer lines.
 There are drain lines that are then connected to the side of the basin.
 There is also an outlet line that is attached to the pump that connects to the septic line.
 If you have a sewer, this is attached to that line.
 When wastewater goes into the holding tank, there is a float device that activates the pump.
 Once this device is activated, the wastewater will go into the sewer line or septic tank.
 As the level of wastewater drops, the float will lower.
-Once this float is lowered down, the septic ejector pump turns off.
+Once this float is lowered down, the sewage ejector pump turns off.

-To provide adequate ventilation, there is a vent that is attached to the pump.
+To provide adequate ventilation, there is a vent that is attached to the sewage pump.
 This vent connects to your existing vent and goes through the roof.
 To ensure that no smell comes from the sump basin, there is a tightfitting lid that seals.
 To ensure that waste does not drain back into the sump basin, there is a check valve.

 Also Read: Different Types of Septic Pumps Explained